 If a food allergy is suspected, your doctor will start by asking you to provide a detailed history of your eating and dietary habits.
 They will also ask questions about any past reactions you’ve had to certain foods.

-According to the National Institute of Allergy and Infectious Diseases (NIAID), your doctor may also ask any of the following questions:
+According to the (NIAID), your doctor may also ask any of the following questions:

 - Did your reaction come on quickly, usually within several minutes after eating the food?